You are currently browsing the tag archive for the ‘storytelling’ tag.

 This is the first of two versions of ‘The Ugly Duckling’ made by Disney.

 Unlike the latter, more familiar version, this ugly duckling is a real duck, accidentally born to a chicken.
-He’s rejected until he saves his chick brothers and sisters from drowning.
+He’s rejected until he saves his chick brothers and sisters from drowning in a long, fast and exciting action scene, involving both a tornado and a waterfall.

-Although crude and primitive compared to the 1939 short, this first version of The Ugly Duckling is a milestone in Disney’s storytelling: while the earlier Silly Symphonies contain a lot of repetitive animation and dance routines, The Ugly Duckling is the first Silly Symphony to tell a coherent story from the beginning to the end.
+Although looking crude and primitive when compared to the 1939 short, this first version of The Ugly Duckling is a milestone in Disney’s storytelling: while the earlier Silly Symphonies contain a lot of repetitive animation and dance routines, The Ugly Duckling is the first Silly Symphony to tell a coherent story from the beginning to the end.
 Even the Mickey Mouse films of that time are not that consistent.
+There still is some rhythmic movement, especially at the beginning, but most of the animation is there to tell the story.

 Watch ‘The Ugly Duckling’ yourself and tell me what you think: